ironhacks/ironhacks-app/README.md

 This is the only way to create admins.

+***NOTE:*** We will go first through the non-admin user flow.
+Please go down to check the admin flow.

 # Entry points

 The entry points are the files that are called first in oder to do something, although you should understand this as the normal flow on a react app, we are going to put it here as the entry point of the documentation.